kranthimunjam/DSA/problems/src/graphs/GeneralTheory.md

 - Sort edges by weight.
 - Keep adding edges one by one starting with smallest weight one.
 - While adding check if this new edge is forming a cycle using `union-find`.
-- If Not then add edge to graph, remove the vertex from the set.
+- If Not then add edge to graphs, remove the vertex from the set.
 - else move on to the next edge.
 - continue till set is empty(meaning all vertices are added to spanning tree).